FractalBlocks/Fractal/README.md

 - Your code is flexible, composable and reausable.
 Modularization as a foundation
 - The state is isolated, this mean it is serializable and you can hot-swap code updating the UI without reload the navigator
 - Blazingly fast because we use WebAssembly (Soon ...
 Work In Progress)
-- Lazy loading of components (soon)
+- Lazy loading of components (Example soon...)

 See the [design document](https://github.com/FractalBlocks/Fractal/blob/master/DESIGN.md).
 In order to be scalable, Fractal is implemented using [Typescript](https://www.typescriptlang.org/)